Last Updated on

 Many trampolines available in the UK are tested against the EN-71 part 14 safety regulations which allow the sale of trampolines in the European Union that pass its rigorous testing setup.

-Be aware that not all trampolines are equal.
+Be aware that not all trampolines are equal especially when it comes to, how much weight does a trampoline hold.
 A mini kids trampoline is not going to support the weight limit that a 10ft outdoor garden trampoline can support.
 You should definitely do your own research to ensure that the trampoline is suitable for it’s intended use.

 What factors decide how much weight a trampoline can hold?